 “If I had a kid 16 years old starting to drive, they could have a phone but the texting feature wouldn’t be on it,” the young man’s father suggests.

 This young man believes one of his reasons for still being alive is to spread the message he learned all too well.
 “I still have things to do in this world,” he said.
 “I should tell everyone not to text message and drive.”

 Morgantown WV Car Accident Lawyers

 If you would like more information about texting while driving or need help in navigating the insurance claims process after having been injured by someone else’s negligence or carelessness in WV, please click here.
-Jeff Robinette at the Robinette Legal Group in Morgantown answers questions like yours everyday and would be happy to answer yours.
-Call 304-594-1800 or 304-216-6695 today.
+Jeff Robinette at the Robinette Legal Group in Morgantown answers questions like yours every day and would be happy to answer yours.
+Call 304-594-1800 today.

-One person was killed in crash Wednesday morning on I-79, near the Pennsylvania state line.
+One person was killed in a crash Wednesday morning on I-79, near the Pennsylvania state line.

 According to a press release: A 2008 Ford F-350 Super Duty truck belonging to Energy Contractors LLC was headed north on I-79 when the driver lost control, near the 158 milepost.
 The truck went into the median and flipped several times, throwing out the driver and a passenger.